henthornlab/telegraf/plugins/inputs/opcua/README.md

 # OPC UA Input Plugin

 Allows for the collection of metrics from an OPC UA server.
-Currently supports anonymous and username/password authentication.
+Currently supports anonymous (no) authentication.
 Certificates are not supported at this time.

 To use this plugin you will need the following: